By Madeline Bocaro

 ‘Street Hassle’ was Lou’s street opera.
 Classic.
 His brilliant stream of consciousness stand-up comedy on the live album Take No Prisoners is priceless.
 ‘Fuck Radio Ethopia man, I’m Radio Brooklyn!’

-Ironically, his influences were Bettye LaVette, Doc Pomous, Delmore Schwartz, Edgar Allan Poe, 1950s Doo Wop…somehow it doesn’t come out that way, but Lou did it his way.
+Ironically, his influences were Bettye LaVette, Doc Pomous, Delmore Schwartz, Edgar Allan Poe, 1950s Doo Wop and rockabilly.
+Somehow it doesn’t come out that way, but Lou did it his way.
 His life was saved by rock n’ roll.

 Lou was always in search of the perfect note.
 He usually reached it on-stage during ‘White Light/White Heat’, ‘Sister Ray’, ‘Waves of Fear’, ‘Kill Your Sons’, ‘Strawman’, ‘The Bells’ and several on Metal Machine Music.
 His glorious cacophony would break up to reveal that one note – a braying donkey, screeching brakes, a car crash.
 He would levitate in ecstasy when it came!
 The veins in his neck would bulge.
 His audiences sounded like a herd of wounded cows, or as if they were booing, but chants of ‘Looooouuuuuu!!!’ filled every venue he played.

 Then there were his drones.
 ‘Junior Dad’ is a tormented and beautiful piece.
 If you have overlooked the divisive album Lulu (Lou’s collaboration with Metallica released two years before his passing), at least listen to this track.
-You owe it to Lou to hear him.
+You owe it to Lou, to hear him.
 Hear his essence.
-Near the end of his life, Lou was still obsessed and longing for his father’s approval and affection although his hatred and loathing prevailed.
-This is a love song wrapped in a waning feeling of aversion – the crux of his pain – begging for love from somebody who is now gone.
-Lou can safely ask these questions because his dad is no longer here to answer them.
+Near the end of his life, Lou was still obsessed and longing for his father’s approval and affection, although his hatred and loathing prevailed.
+This is a love song wrapped in a waning repulsion for what was the crux of his pain – begging for love from somebody who is now gone.
+Lou can safely ask these questions now, because his dad is no longer here to answer them.

 Would you come to me if I was half drowning?